SamyySwift/SamyySwift/README.md

 ### 👨‍💻 **About Me:**

-I'm a Data Scientist and a Machine Learning Engineer!
+**I'm a Machine Learning Engineer!**

-- 🔭 I’m currently working as a Junior Data Scientist.
+- 👨‍💻 I’m currently working as a Machine learning Engineer.
-- 🌱 I’m currently learning about Robotics!
+- ♻️ I’m currently learning about MLOPs.
+- 🤖 I;m also enthusiatic about robotics.
 - 👯 I’m looking forward to collaborate with different ML engineers.
 - 👨‍💼 I'm a great Team Player! with great communication skills!
-- ⚡ I love Music🎵 and Video Games🎮
+- 😉 I love Music🎵 and Video Games🎮

 ## 🛠️ **Languages and Tools:**
   <div>